jasonjiajs/jasonjiajs/README.md

 # Hello! 👋

-I'm Jason, currently a data scientist at Comcast.
+My name is Jason and I am a data scientist.
 I help solve business problems with ML, software and design.

 Check out my work and projects at [jasonjiajs.com](https://jasonjiajs.com/).